 1. Set clear goals

-To evaluate performance based on results instead of the amount of time spent logged into the company system, employees and managers first need to have a solid, shared understanding of the exact results they’re shooting for.
+To evaluate performance based on results instead of the amount of time spent logged into the company system, employees and managers must have a solid, shared understanding of the exact results they’re shooting for.

-This is the first rule of goal-based performance management – objectives need to be crystal clear.
-Unambiguous goals help all employees (whether they’re fully remote, hybrid, or always in the office).
+This is the first rule of goal-based performance management – objectives must be crystal clear.
+Unambiguous goals help all employees (whether fully remote, hybrid, or always in the office).
 But, this clarity is especially important for employees who don’t have as much face-to-face interaction, as it can leave them feeling detached and disconnected from their managers, their teams, and the work they’re doing together.

-There are a variety of metrics that could be used to gauge performance, depending on the type of organization and the role of each specific employee.
-Leaders could look to see that deliverables are completed by a certain deadline or that employees are hitting agreed-upon targets.
+Various metrics could be used to gauge performance, depending on the type of organization and the role of each specific employee.
+Leaders could look to see that deliverables are completed by a specific deadline or that employees are hitting agreed-upon targets.

 Below are some examples of goals that different employees in different roles could have: